OpenRailwayMap/server-admin/ansible/README.md

 * Replace `apache` by `httpd` in a couple of paths and change the location of the Apache configuration files for VirtualHosts.
 * Replace the default location of the document roots (defaults to `/var/www/*` in Debian but other distributions use other paths, e.g. `/srv/http/` on Arch Linux)
 * Change the PostgreSQL version
+* Mailman setup is heavily customized to Debian.
+This Ansible role is only helpful as a rough guide or for Debian-like distributions.

 ## License